Azure/iotc-explorer/README.md

 Command-line interface for interacting with Azure IoT Central devices and applications.

-## Installing
+## Prerequisites

-To use `iotc-explorer`, you will need to have the following installed:

- * Node.js version 8.x or higher - https://nodejs.org
++ Node.js version 8.x or higher - https://nodejs.org
++ You will need Administrator access in IoT Central to generate an access token

+## Installing `iotc-explorer`

-Once you have the prerequisites installed, run the following from your command line to install:
+Run the following command from your command line to install:

 ```
 npm install -g iotc-explorer
 ```

 > NOTE: You will typically need to run the install command with `sudo` in Unix-like environments.

 Once installed, you can run `iotc-explorer --help` to verify everything is working and get an overview of the available commands: